When prepping for Mohs Surgery, there are a few things to keep in mind, especially on the day of your surgery.

 - We tell our patients to plan to be in our office for the majority of the day.
 After the initial skin cancer is removed, it takes 45 minutes or more for your skin sample to be processed by our in-house lab.

-- Once the skin cancer is completely removed, Dr. Mosher will use her advanced skin surgery skills to determine how to close up the skin with the best cosmetic outcome and least noticeable scar for you.
+- Once the skin cancer is completely removed, your doctor will use their advanced skin surgery skills to determine how to close up the skin with the best cosmetic outcome and least noticeable scar for you.

 - You will leave our office with a large pressure bandage and follow up instructions with how to care for your wound.